SDK API Reference

 Kotlin

-val instruments = Payrails.getStoredInstruments()
+val instruments = session.getStoredInstruments()

-val cardInstruments = Payrails.getStoredInstruments(forType = PaymentMethod.card)
+val cardInstruments = session.getStoredInstruments(forType = PaymentMethod.card)

 // Set a stored instrument on the card payment button